 “Have you ever been to Teufelsberg?
 If you had and want your pic featured here, tag it with #fotostrasse!
 We will pick our favorite and reposted here on…”

-After German Reunification and the Fall of the Berlin Wall, Teufelsberg was emptied and there are rumours that a group of investors bought the listening station with the intention to build hotels and apartments.
+After German Reunification and the Fall of the Berlin Wall, Teufelsberg was emptied, and there are rumors that a group of investors bought the listening station intending to build hotels and apartments.
 There are even some weird rumours that point out to a Yoga School planned by David Lynch.
 But, today, there is nothing there besides some security guys asking you to pay to walk around.

 Since the Fall of the Berlin Wall, Teufelsberg became one of the most popular areas of Berlin to watch the sunset.
 The view from this hill is unbeatable, but I don’t have any plans to see the sunset from there.
 Unless the security guys go away or I finally read any plan to preserve this historical place overlooking Berlin.

 Until then, the pictures I have here are from when Marcela went there together with Visit Berlin.
-Maybe one day, I can update this article with my own pictures.
+Maybe one day, I can update this article with my photos.
 Who knows?

 We already mentioned Teufelsberg here before and you might need to go there to see the great video from NY Times on the place.